sharm588/SAV-Simulator/README.md

     1. Click 'Overwrite Local'
     2. Enter access token when requested: b00412df1d4c49081939b50c6bd715951bffaf04

 6.)
-Set environment variable for resources folder to "RESOURCES_FOLDER" when running using *Application*
+Set environment variable for resources folder to "RESOURCES_FOLDER" when using main file *Application*

     1. Click the box in the top right hand corner with the file's name
     2. Click 'Edit Configurations...'